Stanley100M/IMDb-Top-1000-Movies-Analysis-Web-Scraping-EDA-Visualization-Project/README.md

 * Runtime Analysis
 * Runtime vs Rating
 * Director Analysis
-* Highest Rated Directors
-* Certificate Analysis
-* Gross Revenue Analysis
-* Correlation Analysis
 * Actor Frequency Analysis

-## Key Insights
+## Key Findings

+1. The dataset contains XXX movies released between XXXX and XXXX.

+2. The average IMDb rating is X.X.

+3. The average movie duration is XXX minutes.

-* Drama is the dominant genre among top-rated movies.
+4. Drama is the most common genre.

+5. The highest-rated movie is "Movie Name" with a rating of X.X.

+6. Most movies fall within the 7–8.5 rating range.

-* Most movies have ratings between 8.0 and 8.5.
+7. The majority of movies have runtimes between 90 and 150 minutes.

-* Certain directors consistently appear in IMDb's Top 1000.
-* Higher vote counts generally correspond with stronger ratings.
-* Movie production trends vary significantly across decades.
+8. There is a weak positive correlation between movie duration and IMDb rating.

+9. Director X appears most frequently in the dataset.

+10. Movie releases peaked in XXXX.

 ---
 Author